heini208/fault_detector_spot/documentation/System_Design.md

 ## 3. Command Handling

-The command-handling system defines how external input, such as user interface actions or automated test sequences, are received, interpreted, and transformed into behaviour tree-compatible actions.
+The command-handling system defines how external input, such as user interface actions or automated test sequences, is received, interpreted, and transformed into behaviour tree-compatible actions.

 A *command* represents an instruction for the system to perform a specific operation, such as moving the robot base, manipulating the arm, or executing a